NBL Championship: History

 The first NBL Grand Final was played on 10 June 1979 at the Albert Park Basketball Stadium in Melbourne.
 The St. Kilda Saints defeated the Canberra Cannons 94-93 to become the inaugural NBL Champions.

 The Perth Wildcats hold the record for most Grand Final appearances with 15 between 1987 and 2019/20.
 They have also won a record 10 NBL Championships.
 The Wildcats have not missed the NBL Finals since 1987, a record of 35 consecutive years.

 No Grand Final MVP was awarded between 1981 and 1985.
-The NBL Grand Final Most Valuable Player Award winner receives the Larry Sengstock Medal, which is named in honour of Larry Sengstock, the winner of the league's first Grand Final MVP award in 1986.
+The NBL Grand Final Most Valuable Player Award winner receives the Larry Sengstock Medal, which is named in honour of Larry Sengstock, the winner of the league's first Grand Final MVP award in 1979.

 Rocky Smith (1980), Leroy Loggins (1987), Scott Fisher (1989), Chris Williams (2002/03), Chris Anstey (2005/06) and Cedric Jackson (2012/13) all won the Grand Final MVP and the regular season MVP awards in the same season.

-During 2023–24 NBL season, NBL Grand Final has renamed as NBL Championship Series.
+During 2022–23 NBL season, NBL Grand Final has renamed as NBL Championship Series following a finals format change which saw the introduction of a play-in tournament.